Thyroid gland diseases

 Specialists within Thyroid Diseases at Eira Hospital

-Karhiaho-Iiro.jpg Karhiaho Iiro Specialist in Internal Medicine Book an appointment
+Karhiaho-Iiro.jpg Karhiaho Iiro Specialist in Internal Medicine (no appointments until further notice) Book an appointment

 Karjanlahti_Nina.jpg Karjanlahti Nina Specialist in Internal Medicine Book an appointment